JorjaFox/website/content/_posts-old-blog/2013-10-22-behind-the-scenes-of-frame-by-frame.md

 Oh man.
 I got the sniffles just watching <em>that</em>, mostly because of the music.

-Oh and you know, you<i> know</i> I didn't forget you guys outside the US.
+Oh and you know, you_ know_ I didn't forget you guys outside the US.
 <ul>
 	<li><a href="https://jorjafox.net/wiki/CBS_CSI300_EPK_(22_October_2013)">Transcript</a></li>
 	<li><a href="https://jorjafox.net/gallery/tv/csi/extras/2014-csi300epk/">Screencaps</a></li>